Hedge End: Carnival

 The first Hedge End Carnival was held in 1921 to raise money to pay for the services of a nurse, as there were no medical facilities in Hedge End at that time.
-Records do not exist to show whether or not a Carnival took place every year and it is thought that during the Second World War, there was no Carnival.

-The Carnival currently takes place annually on the first Saturday of July.
-The week leading up to Carnival Day sees events and entertainment organised by the Hedge End Carnival Committee, and has included a quiz night, scavenger hunt, dog show, Bingo, heritage walks and children's sports day.
+Records do not exist to show whether or not a carnival took place every year and it is thought that during the Second World War, there was no carnival.
+The carnival took place annually on the first Saturday of July.
+The week leading up to carnival day saw events and entertainment organised by the Hedge End Carnival Committee, and included a quiz night, scavenger hunt, dog show, Bingo, heritage walks and children's sports day.
 Other events throughout the year include a Senior Citizens' lunch in October, open to all pensioners in Hedge End; a Fireworks Fiesta and Fun Fair in November; and quiz nights.
-On Carnival Day, the Carnival Queen is crowned by a local dignitary, and leads the Carnival procession, accompanied by the Carnival Court consisting of princes and princesses, through the streets of Hedge End.
-All profits raised by the Carnival and associated events are donated to local voluntary and charity organisations.
-According to the Constitution of the Hedge End Carnival Committee, all money raised must be used to benefit the people of Hedge End.
+All profits raised by the carnival and associated events were donated to local voluntary and charity organisations.
+According to the constitution of the Hedge End Carnival Committee, all money raised must be used to benefit the people of Hedge End.
+Due to a lack of volunteers, the carnival finished in 2023.

 Radio station

-The town has its own non-profit radio station: Skyline Gold on 102.5FM Founded by David Gates, Skyline was initially funded by grants but now relies on advertising from local businesses to cover the necessary running costs, Skyline produces a wide variety of programmes: rock, country, pop, local bands, easy listening and regularly features interviews from local community groups from the arts, environment and altruistic societies.
-Skyline currently resides within the Old School House in St. Johns Road, which is provided at no cost by Hedge End Town Council.
+From 2006 to 2023 the town had its own non-profit radio station: Skyline Gold on 102.5FM Founded by David Gates, Skyline was initially funded by grants but then relied on advertising from local businesses to cover the necessary running costs.
+Skyline used to produce a wide variety of programmes: rock, country, pop, local bands, easy listening and regularly featured interviews from local community groups from the arts, environment and altruistic societies.
+Skyline used to broadcast from studios in the Old School House in St. Johns Road, which was provided at no cost by Hedge End Town Council.
+In October 2023 Hedge End Town Council decided to no longer support the station which was forced to move to a premises in neighbouring Botley.

 All of the people involved in the station are unpaid volunteers.
 As of 10 February 2007, Skyline streams live on the internet.